openedx-unsupported/devstack/README.rst

 amount of resources.
 We find that `configuring Docker for Mac`_ with a minimum of 2 CPUs and 6GB of memory works well.

-1. Install the requirements (optional for MacOS) inside of a `Python virtualenv`_.
+1. Install the requirements inside of a `Python virtualenv`_.

-   This is not required for Docker for Mac, since it comes with ``docker-compose`` out of the box.

    .. code:: sh